Mice Control & Exterminator in NJ & FL

 Mice can fit through a space as small as ¼ of an inch, so it is important to seal any possible entryways that are that side or larger.
 This includes caulking gaps around windows and doors, fixing cracks in foundations, and replacing loose or missing roof shingles.

 Chimneys and vents should have tight fitting covers.
 Mice are attracted to food sources, so all pantry food and pet food should be stored in airtight containers, and kitchens and dining areas should be kept clean.
 Garbage should be kept in bins with tight fitting or locking lids.
 It is a good idea to keep trees and bushes trimmed and away from the immediate exterior of buildings.
 Limiting clutter in areas like attics and basements can minimize the amount of places mice can hide.
-A few mice can become a large infestation quickly, so if you see any signs of rats in your home call EXCEL Termite and Pest Control today.
+A few mice can become a large infestation quickly, so if you see any signs of mice and rats in your home call EXCEL Termite and Pest Control today and we will send our mouse control experts.